1944 Auckland Rugby League season: Thomas Edwin Avery

 Thomas Edwin Avery died on June 13 aged 60.
 Avery was born on July 11, 1883.
-He had played for the City Rovers club from 1910 to 1915 scoring 2 tries.
+He had played for the City Rovers club 36 times from 1910 to 1914 scoring 2 tries.
 He also made 4 appearances for Auckland from 1910 to 1913.
-His debut appearance was against Whanganui on September 22 in a 15–14 win at Cooks Garden, while he also played in Auckland's 24-13 win over Nelson at Trafalgar Park in Nelson.
+His debut appearance was against Whanganui on September 22 in a 15–14 win at Cooks Garden, while he also played in Auckland's 24–13 win over Nelson at Trafalgar Park in Nelson.
 He played again against the Combined Goldfields and Thames side in Thames on May 18, 1912, before his final representative match was in an exhibition match for Auckland against the North Shore side on August 16, 1913, at Pukekohe.
 After retirement he spent time on the City Rovers committee and later became a referee.
 In 1919 the Maritime Club which he had joined post war as a player nominated him to receive the New Zealand Rugby League's medallion of life membership which was approved.
+He played 11 senior games for them in the 1918-19 seasons.
 The Auckland Rugby League paid their respects to him at their board meeting on June 14 and sent a letter of condolence to his family.